- Home

 Regular exercise is important throughout life – though it becomes even more important with age.
 This study found that regular exercise is the most important factor in promoting a high health-related quality of life in our later years.

-It not only improves physical and mental functions, but can actually reverse the effects of chronic disease.
+It not only improves physical and mental functions but can also reverse the effects of chronic disease.

 This is because, as well as improving muscle strength and balance, regular exercise can also boost heart health and energy levels, help us maintain a healthy weight, and reduce the risk of various health conditions.
 These include…